 The American Center for Law and Justice supported the “Houses of Worship Free Speech Restoration Act of 2005.”
-Contact Gene Kapp, media director.
+Contact Brian Mayes for media inquiries.

 The ACLJ’s chief counsel, Jay Sekulow, has said the Johnson Amendment prevents religious leaders from expressing their freedom of conscience.

 Alliance Defending Freedom

 The Arizona-based Alliance Defending Freedom is a watchdog group that was founded by Bill Bright, the evangelical minister who started Campus Crusade for Christ, and several other evangelical leaders.
 It concerns itself with three main issues: religious liberty, “sanctity of life” and traditional marriage.
 It is based in Scottsdale, Ariz., and Michael P. Farris is president.
 Use the website for media.

 The alliance has long supported an appeal of the amendment and organizes annual “Pulpit Freedom Sundays” in which it encourages pastors to violate the amendment during their sermons.

 The Family Research Council is a Christian organization promoting the traditional family unit and the Judeo-

 Christian value system upon which it is built.

 Tony Perkins, FRC’s president, called Trump’s promise to overturn the amendment “outstanding — right on target” and wrote an op-ed supporting it.

 Priests for Life is one of the largest anti-abortion groups in the country.
 The Rev. Frank Pavone is the group’s leader.